Back

 3 – Use more active learning methods

-You should prefer methods that involve genuinely working through what you have learned and bringing it back to your working memory for processing.
+You should prefer methods that involve genuinely working through what you have learned and recalling it to your working memory for processing.
 These methods include:

 • Flashcards